Inspiring Preservation and Conservation of the Environment and Our Wildlife

 Among other causes, WFF works to control and reduce the population of stray cats in NYC through the TNR (Trap-Neuter- Release) and get them adopted when possible; to provide care for stray cats who are not adopted or adoptable; to advocate to prevent and end ALL forms of cruelty towards animals.

-This is FALL migration season!
+This is SPRING migration season!

 How can you help the birds avoiding to collide with your windows?